Skip to content

 Ways of Getting to Bohol

 Located in the Central Visayas, Bohol is accessible via air and water.
-The Panglao-Bohol International Airport and the number of seaports across mainland Bohol serve as the main gateways.
+The Panglao-Bohol International Airport and several seaports in mainland Bohol serve as the main gateways.

 By Air